csm123/FeedlyAPIProxy/README.md

 ### Heroku (recommended)

-Heroku deployment is easy, and there's a free plan.
+Heroku deployment is easy and free using the button below.
+It includes the app itself and a Redis server.

+You may get an internal server error for the first few minutes while Redis loads.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)